AI & Hiring

 1. Personal Connections Still Outperform Everything

 AI can generate a hundred polished resumes in an afternoon.
 The thing that still cuts through?
 Genuine human connection.
 I told the students that "genuinely connecting with people who work in the space you care about" will always outperform mass-applying online.
-Every great hire I've made came through a referral — someone who already knew the candidate was good.
+In my experience the strongest hires tend to come through referrals, where someone already knows the candidate is good.

 This isn't just a hiring lesson.
 It's a business lesson.
 (I wrote more about what hiring taught me about business efficiency.)
 Your best clients didn't find you through a Google ad.
 They came because someone they trusted told them about you.
 So the real question is: are you making it easy for those referrals to happen?